 FBA Onsite: Fulfillment by Amazon Without Storage Fees

-Amazon’s FBA Onsite will change the structure of FBA fulfillment fees to not include long-term storage, and will instead entrust storing inventory to third-party logistics companies or seller storage.
+Amazon’s FBA Onsite changes the structure of FBA fulfillment fees to not include long-term storage and instead entrusts storing inventory to third-party logistics companies or seller storage.

-FBA Onsite is the latest incentive Amazon has rolled out for its current and future third-party sellers looking for a more affordable way to use Amazon FBA logistics without storage fees.
-The new Amazon program looks to streamline shipping and delivery services for vendors while also convincing more sellers to use Amazon services.
+In 2018 Amazon rolled out FBA Onsite for its current and future third-party sellers looking for a more affordable way to use Amazon FBA logistics without storage fees.
+The goal of this Amazon program is to streamline shipping and delivery services for vendors while also convincing more sellers to use Amazon services.

-This new Amazon FBA program is a simplified hybrid version of SFP and FBA in an attempt to convert more sellers who prefer to have lower fulfillment costs.
+This Amazon FBA program is a simplified hybrid version of SFP (Seller-Fulfilled Prime) and FBA (Fulfillment by Amazon) in an attempt to convert more sellers who prefer to have lower fulfillment costs.
 Onsite was created for sellers who have previously avoided either program due to hefty fees from Amazon’s fulfillment centers for FBA inventory long-term storage.

 Amazon claims that Onsite will save participants more time and money by limiting Amazon’s fulfillment services to just the pickup and delivery of a seller’s inventory.

-In many ways, FBA Onsite is the bigger, better extension of Seller Flex, which Amazon tested last year during its brief west coast trial.
+In many ways, FBA Onsite is the bigger, better extension of Seller Flex, which Amazon tested in 2017 during its brief west coast trial.

-The key feature of FBA Onsite is the removal of using Amazon’s warehouses to store FBA products, which cuts shipment costs and shortens delivery time.
+The key feature of FBA Onsite is the removal of using Amazon’s warehouses to store FBA products, which cuts shipment costs and shortens delivery times.

 A significant difference between FBA Onsite and standard Amazon FBA is the division of customer service.
 Sellers can store their products at their own location(s) instead of fulfillment centers and remain in control of their inventory.
 Additionally, instead of fulfilling their product orders themselves, sellers let Amazon do the heavy-lifting—literally.

-Under the new program, Amazon will pick up packages from a seller’s storage location and choose the best way to fulfill the orders.
-Amazon will opt to use its own logistical network to deliver the packages directly to customers or use third-party delivery services like UPS, FedEx, or other independent companies.
+Under the program, Amazon picks up packages from a seller’s storage location and chooses the best way to fulfill the orders.
+Amazon either opts to use its own logistical network to deliver the packages directly to customers or uses third-party delivery services like UPS, FedEx, or other independent companies.

-FBA Onsite appears to be faster, cheaper, and simpler than similar logistical models and offers enough perks to entice new and current sellers.
+FBA Onsite can be faster, cheaper, and simpler than similar logistical models and offers enough perks to entice new and current sellers.
 Some of the perks of the program include:

 - Eliminating the need for products to be shipped to an Amazon warehouse for FBA storage, reducing a seller’s costs for storage